Quantitative Homogenization of Differential Forms: Introduction

+Let us note that this setting strictly contains the framework of uniformly elliptic equations~\eqref{ehom.01}.
+Indeed the case $k=0$ corresponds to the uniformly elliptic equation~\eqref{ehom.01}.
+On the other hand, this formalism is part of the more general framework of the elliptic systems of partial differential equations: since the dimensions of the space $\Lambda^k \left( \Rd \right)$ is finite, the equation $\di \left( \a \di u \right) = 0$ can be written as an elliptic system.
+However, the system~\eqref{eq:formintroell} is \emph{not} uniformly elliptic.

-When $r = 1$ and the underlying space is $4$-dimensional, the system of equations in~\eqref{ehom.03} has the same structure as \emph{Maxwell's equations} (see e.g.\ \cite[Section~1.2]{levy_survey}), with the fundamental difference that here we assume $\a(x)$ to be Riemannian, that is, elliptic in the sense of \eqref{ellipticityassumption}, while for Maxwell's equations the underlying geometric structure is Lorentzian.
+A motivation to study these systems comes from the specific case when $r = 1$ and the underlying space is $4$-dimensional: in this setting the system of equations in~\eqref{chapitre0.ehom.03} has the same structure as \emph{Maxwell's equations} (see e.g.\ \cite[Section~1.2]{levy_survey}), with yet a fundamental difference: here we assume $\a(x)$ to be Riemannian, that is, elliptic in the sense of~\eqref{symandelllassumption}, while for Maxwell's equations the underlying geometric structure is Lorentzian.
 Replacing a Lorentzian geometry by a Riemannian one, a procedure sometimes referred to as ``Wick's rotation'', is very common in constructive quantum field theory, see e.g.\ \cite[Section~6.1(ii)]{gj-book}.
-While the objects we study here are minimizers of the random Lagrangian in \eqref{e.def.J}, we believe that the techniques developped in this paper will be equally informative for the study of the Gibbs measures associated with such Lagrangians.
+While the objects we study here are minimizers of a random Lagrangian, we believe that the techniques developed in this article will be equally informative for the study of the Gibbs measures associated with such Lagrangians.

+The main result of this article is to prove a quantitative homogenization theorem for differential forms.
+Following the method developed for uniformly elliptic equations in~\cite{armstrong2017quantitative}, we first introduce a subadditive energy $J$ defined by the formula, for every bounded domain $U \subset \Rd$ and every pair~$(p, q) \in \Lambda^{r}(\Rd) \times \Lambda^{(d-r)}(\Rd)$,